bgarcial/sentia-assessment/Documentation/README.md

 Is opportune to highlight despite I am using Azure CNI as a plugin Network, the Network policies process is not being implemented due to time reasons.
 Network policies will be considered as a future work to improve the solution.

-This [google document](https://docs.google.com/document/d/1hN2XXWuxXvO75Ri-IONWnrRDTGW8iaFTNgXRru92I9o/edit?usp=sharing) could reference several article sources which I taken most of the pros and cons discussed above.
+This [google document](https://docs.google.com/document/d/1hN2XXWuxXvO75Ri-IONWnrRDTGW8iaFTNgXRru92I9o/edit?usp=sharing) reference several article sources, where I took most of the pros and cons discussed above.

 ---
-##### About Virtual Network services endpoints.
+#### About Virtual Network services endpoints.

 Those [endpoints](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoints-overview) allow a direct relation between a virtual network and the Azure services, making use of the network private address space, using an internal private ip address.
 >This allow to secure your critical Azure service resources to only your virtual networks